fuckup1337/MalXLS/README.md

 ## Known Issues

-- Sending large payloads requires multiple wait commands (usually every 3 instructions).
+- Sending large commands requires multiple wait instructions (usually every 3 cells).
 The cause for this is unknown because the ``TRUE`` switch for ``SEND.KEYS`` should wait for the keystrokes to be processed before going to the next instruction, which is not always the case and results in mixed keystrokes and a broken payload.

 ## License

 This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details

-The provided PowerShell scripts are licensed under the licenses found alongside them.
+Files belonging to other authors have their license in the same directory as them.

 ## Acknowledgments